pip-services/pip-services-docs/content/en/node/expressions/variants/_index.md

 ### Constants

 #### [VariantType](variant_type)
-Enum that defines supported types of variant values.
+Enum that defines the supported types of variant values.

 <br>